Core#

 Fuzzymatch search for close RAM manufacturer names from a dataset using fuzzy matching on name, variant and memory size.
 This method can return zero (None),one (

-).
-Returns the exact name of the RAM, making it suitable to use withRAM
+FuzzymatchSingleResult) or several matches (FuzzymatchMultipleResult).
+Returns the exact name of the RAM, making it suitable to use withRAMclass.- Parameters:

 - Returns: